 Judge and prophet Deborah was only one of a few women described as a prophet in the Old Testament (the others are: Miriam (Exodus.
 15:20), Huldah (2 Kings 22:14; 2 Chronicles 34:22), Sarah, Hannah, Abigail, Esther, Noadiah – false prophet (Nehemiah 6:14), and “the prophetess” (from the book of Isaiah 8:3).

-As a prophet, judge Deborah was said to hear God’s voice and share the Word with others.
+As a prophet, Judge Deborah was said to hear God’s voice and share the Word with others.
 As a priestess, she did not offer sacrifices, as the men did, but she did lead worship services and preach.

 According to the Book of Judges, Deborah was a prophetess and the only female judge mentioned in the Bible.
 Many texts also believe that she was also a wife.
 The same word is used in Hebrew for “woman” and “wife,” so we don’t know for sure if Deborah was a “woman of Lappidoth” (a place) or “wife of Lappidoth” (a person)